 The electrical grid is separated into transmission and distribution systems.
 The transmission grid is the network of high-voltage power lines that carry electricity from centralized generation sources like large power plants.
 These high voltages allow power to be transported long distances without excessive loss.
 The distribution grid refers to low-voltage lines that eventually reach homes and businesses.
 Substations and transformers convert power between high and low voltage.
 Traditionally, electricity only needed to flow one way through these systems: from the central generation source to the consumer.
 However, systems like rooftop solar now require the grid to handle two-way electricity flow, as these systems can inject the excess power that they generate back into the grid.
-See an infographic that explains how the grid works.

 Increased solar and DER on the electrical grid means integrating more power electronic devices, which convert energy from one form to another.
 This could include converting between high and low voltage, regulating the amount of power flow, or converting between direct current (DC) and alternating current (AC) electricity, depending on where the electricity is going and how it will be used.
 By 2030, as much as 80% of electricity could flow through power electronic devices.
 One type of power electronic device that is particularly important for solar energy integration is the inverter.
 Inverters convert DC electricity, which is what a solar panel generates, to AC electricity, which the electrical grid uses.